This year, to celebrate International Women's Day 2019, we went to our network to ask them one question:

 We should promote an inclusive culture, one that is open and transparent.

-Financial Director at MetLife Hong Kong
+MetLife Hong Kong

 Pay gaps, like any gaps, can be closed via internal and external efforts.
 Examples of internal include pressuring the employer to act on fair evaluating, enforce compensation by meritocracy, etc. Externally, we need to heighten awareness of the issues in a way that doesn't sound like complaints (perceived as women making noise), but by emphasising the facts, women's capability and economic value.